Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 Agustus 2025 23.36.07 UTC
+- WIB: Senin, 4 Agustus 2025 00.29.23 UTC
-- WITA: Senin, 4 Agustus 2025 00.36.07 UTC
+- WITA: Senin, 4 Agustus 2025 01.29.23 UTC
-- WIT: Senin, 4 Agustus 2025 01.36.07 UTC
+- WIT: Senin, 4 Agustus 2025 02.29.23 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: motivational
+Kategori: inspirational